-Table 5.71: BoxPacking - Input Resources
+Table 5.69: BoxPacking - Input Resources (Sheet 2 of 2)

-NAME DESCRIPTION BoxPackingParams Specific parameters to set up the machinery.
-Bundle ?
-Bundle describes the structure of the packed boxes that are represented by the output Component .
-Component (Contents)?
+NAME DESCRIPTION Component (Contents)?
 The BoxPacking process puts a set of Product or Component resources into the Component (Box).
 If more than one Component (Contents) resource is specified, Bundle/BundleItem/ @ItemRef SHALL also be specified for each Component .
 Component (Box) ?
 Details of the box or carton.
 Media (Tie) ?
 Protective Media can be placed between individual rows of Component resources.
 Media (Underlay) ?
 Protective Media can be placed between individual layers of Component resources.
 MiscConsumable (FillMaterial) ?
 Additional details of the filler material.
 MiscConsumable /@Type SHOULD be one of "BlisterPack", "Paper" or "Styrofoam".
 Generic Input Resources See Table 5.1 Generic Input ResourceSets for additional input resources that are valid for all process types.

-Table 5.72: BoxPacking - Output Resources
+Table 5.70: BoxPacking - Output Resources